8 must-know facts about weight management

 1. You’re more likely to lose weight with a program that provides you with meals or meal replacements than with one that gives general advice about food choices.
 If you have specific weight goals, having more structure regarding your meals is likely to lead to better results.

 So does the way you set up your home for healthy eating.
-That might mean stocking your fridge and pantry with fresh, whole foods while limiting packaged, processed items—not to mention making healthy choices when eating out and cooking at home as often as you are able.
+That might mean stocking your fridge and pantry with fresh, whole foods while limiting packaged, processed items.
+It can also mean making healthy choices when eating out and cooking at home as often as you are able.

 3. Following a specific eating plan—such as a Mediterranean-style diet—can work, but trying to diet and actually cutting calories are not necessarily the same thing.
 This may seem obvious, but making seemingly healthy food choices, like adding veggies to your meals or eating breakfast every day, only helps with weight reduction if they are accompanied by an overall reduction in daily calorie intake.

 4. Physical activity does help with weight management.
-Getting off the couch has a range of health boons, including improved mood and strength and a lower risk of diseases linked to obesity.
+Moving your body has a range of health perks, including improved mood and strength and a lower risk of diseases linked to obesity.
 Just remember that even if the number on the scale doesn’t move much, you can still take advantage of the benefits of exercise.

 5. Maintaining your health and a healthy weight is a lifelong commitment.
 No matter how you manage your weight in the short-term (and how much weight you lose, if that’s your goal), you can’t just make an initial effort and forget it.
 You’ll need to keep making healthy choices if you want to maintain your weight for the long haul.